WetHat/OnenoteTaggingKit/README.md

 # OneNote Tagging Kit Add-In

 A free to-use add-in to add page tagging to OneNote for the desktop.
-Page taggs are based on the built-in OneNote tagging system and are shared to all connected OneNote cliens.
+Page tags are based on the built-in OneNote tagging system and are shared to all connected OneNote clients.

 ## Feature Summary: